What Will I Learn?

 Three Modules and a world of difference

-The first online Module "Grounded & Ready for Action" sets the stage by allowing students to explore their personal relationship to varying styles of leadership in the context of sustainability.
+The first Module "Grounded & Ready for Action" sets the stage by allowing students to explore their personal relationship to varying styles of leadership in the context of sustainability.
 The second Module, "Designing for Action" introduces students to powerful tools for change that can be effectively used to plan and facilitate change in a complex world.
-The third, and final, Module, "Leadership in Action" focuses entirely on the ability of students to exercise agency in the real world with the assured direction and confidence to be a leader of sustainability.
+The third and final Module, "Leadership in Action" focuses entirely on the ability of students to exercise agency in the real world with the assured direction and confidence to be a leader of sustainability.

 Who should apply?